 Your technique and skills are obviously essential when it comes to giving clients the wedding video outcome they’re hoping for.
 In order to do a good job, however, you’re also heavily reliant on the quality of your equipment.

-Seasoned pros will tell you that you have to dedicate some time to the selection of the best professional wedding video camera (even cameras).
+Seasoned pros will tell you that you have to dedicate a lot time to the selection of the best professional wedding video camera (not like microphones).

 The best video camera for weddings needs to have several characteristics that distinguish it from other models.
 Obviously, each wedding videographer has their specifics preferences and expectations in terms of equipment.

 A couple of features, however, will be recognized as universally important.
 These will determine what the best video camera for wedding videography is.